 If you are just starting out with SMS or have recently thought about giving it a try, you are likely to have lots of questions.
 SMS marketing campaigns are quite different from other marketing methods and you may not know where to start.
-The most important thing to know is that SMS marketing has a 97% open success rate which puts it way above other more traditional methods for targeting subscribers.
+The most important thing to know is that SMS marketing has up to 98% open success rate which puts it way above other more traditional methods for targeting subscribers.

 For those of you who would like more information about SMS marketing messages, we at TextAnywhere have put together some answers to our frequently asked questions.

 1. Do customers want to receive SMS messages?
 Is it spammy?

 Marketing professionals will usually pause to consider any negative impact on how they reach their target market.
 This is because consumers are quite vocal about spamming and no organisation wants its name to be associated with spam marketing.
 We receive so much marketing communication through a variety of different channels daily.
 It’s easy to become saturated and your campaign can get lost.
 This is the main reason why email marketing campaigns are 4 times less successful than SMS.

 Feedback on SMS marketing text messages indicates that recipients prefer it to any other method of communication.
 Statistics show that 77% of consumers opt-in to receive coupons or to hear about deals and sales.
 66% said they had even redeemed a special offer via text within 7 days of receiving it.
 Perhaps that’s why 64% of consumers think that companies should contact them more often through SMS marketing messages.
 We know that these statistics reflect how communication has changed over recent years.
 On the whole, people have little time to talk on the phone, have no time for lengthy emails, and are not prioritising mail through the door.
 Why would they?
 All the important stuff is on their smartphones.